rohanjoshi15/Powerplay-DevopsInternAssignment/README.md

 ---

-## ⚙️ Part 3: Disk Usage Alert Script
+## Part 3: Disk Usage Alert Script

-We’ll create a script that:
+Created a script that:
 1. Checks disk usage every run.
 2. Logs the result to `/var/log/disk_alert.log`.
 3. Sends an **email alert** if disk usage exceeds a threshold.